 The three main categories

 The Atlantic Immigration Pilot Program has three broad categories:

-- The Atlantic High-Skilled Program (AHSP) – Targeting candidates with a qualifying job offer for a one-year contract in a full-time employment in a position level as specified by the National Occupational Classification (NOC).
+- The Atlantic High-Skilled Program (AHSP) – Targeting candidates with a qualifying job offer for a one-year contract in full-time employment at a position level as specified by the National Occupational Classification (NOC).

 - The Atlantic Intermediate Skilled-Program (AISP) – Targeting international graduates with a qualifying job offer of an undetermined duration in a full-time employment position as determined by the NOC.